cloudflare/next-on-pages/docs/routing.md

 Additionally, it is important to check whether the middleware was a rewrite, so that the current path can be updated.

-If running the middleware failed, we have to bail out of routing and return an error to the client.
+If running the middleware failed, we have to bail out of routing and enter the `error` phase, and then return the error response to the client.

 #### Headers and Status Code